kovalensky/tmrr/README.md

 [Documentation for web usage](https://github.com/kovalensky/tmrr/wiki/Web-usage)

-Useful for finding the sources of the same copies of files on different trackers that support BitTorrent v2, thus reviving dead torrents.
+Useful for finding the sources of the same copies of files on different trackers & DHT indexers that support BitTorrent v2 protocol, thus reviving dead torrents, valuable Internet artifacts.

 Extract file hashes from .torrent files:
 ```